boxalino/integration-gcp/url_to_bigquery/README.md

 5. Use "Node.js 8" for the Runtime option

-5. In index.js edit view copy-paste the [source code][code] AND set the constants required
+5. In index.js edit view copy-paste the [source code][code].
+The following data-constants **must** be set:
+- bigqueryDataset - an existing dataset within your project
+- bigqueryTable   - the table name to store the loaded data (if it exists, it will be rewritten)
+- fileUrl         - file download URL; must have public access
+- fileFormat      - JSON or CSV
+- bucketName      - the bucket where the file is stored
+- filePath        - file path + file name + format (relative path)

 6. In package.json copy the JSON definition